inspec/inspec/docs-chef-io/content/inspec/signing.md

 [cwolfe@lodi temp]$
 ```

-Ensure to keep your signing key secret.
-It would help if you devised a way of distributing the validation key to your profile users.
+Keep your signing key secret.
+You must devise a way of distributing the validation key to your profile users; they will be unable to use your signed IAF files unless they have the validation key.

 ### How do I sign profiles?